 Following on from Veroboard and the Sequencer bus described in Sequencer notes, the sequencer bus consists of two separate stripboard designs:

-- The second and subsequent steps all use the same board layout
+- The second step (and subsequent)steps), which all use the same board layout.

 Likewise, the v0.7 of the First Step Sequence Bus, requires 12T30H, will that not fit multiple times on a larger size board?